 The Restrictive Practice Authorisation team provides practice advice to the sector and undertakes restrictive practice audits and Behaviour Support Plan Quality Evaluation II audits.

-The Research and Data team is responsible for the management and analysis of data and research into the authorisation of restrictive practices and reporting of restrictive practices by Disability Service Providers via the Restrictive Intervention Data system (RIDS).
+The Research and Data team is responsible for the management and analysis of research and data into the authorisation of restrictive practices and reporting of restrictive practices by Disability Service Providers via the Restrictive Intervention Data system (RIDS).

 The Research and Data team evaluates and monitors the authorisation and approval of restrictive practices and the use of restrictive practices by NDIS Service Providers and develops reports for the services, stakeholders and the department.